 A 2022 study published in Applied Animal Behaviour Science found something fascinating: horses trained regularly with positive reinforcement showed increased “contact-seeking behavior” with humans.
 In plain terms, these horses actively wanted to be around people more.

 That’s not a small thing.
 We all know horses who mentally check out during training, who tolerate handling but don’t engage with it.
-The research suggests that how we train affects not just what horses learn, but how they feel about the whole process.
+The research suggests that R+ training changes something fundamental about how horses perceive their interactions with us.

 The Bigger Picture